albertocubeddu/extensionOS/README.md

 ![Presentation Image](./assets/presentation.jpg)

-Welcome to Extension | OS!
+Welcome to Extension | OS

+# Why

+It all started a morning on the 27th July 2024, when I've decided to partecipate to the SF Hackaton x Build Club.

 # Vision & Mission